Cost & Pricing

 Published 2026-04-01 · Updated 2026-04-15

-UK sales recruitment fees fall into three models.
-Retained search is a fixed engagement fee paid in stages, regardless of whether a placement is made.
-Contingent recruitment is a percentage of first-year salary or OTE, paid only on placement.
-Embedded or RPO is a day-rate or monthly retainer for ongoing capacity inside an in-house TA team.
+Commercial recruitment fees fall into three broad models.
+Retained search is a fixed engagement fee paid in stages, with the recruiter exclusively engaged and accountable for the outcome.
+Contingent recruitment is a percentage of first-year remuneration, paid only on placement, often with several agencies working the same brief.
+Embedded or RPO is a day-rate or monthly retainer for ongoing capacity inside an in-house team.
 Each model exists for a reason and each fits a different class of seat.

 What you are actually paying for

-On a serious retained search, you are paying for role definition, market mapping, structured outreach to passive candidates, two-stage commercial screening, written shortlist preparation, offer-stage support, and a replacement guarantee.
-On a contingent search, you are paying for speed of CV submission and the recruiter's existing rolodex of active candidates.
+On a serious retained search, you are paying for role definition, market mapping, structured outreach to passive candidates, two-stage commercial screening, written shortlist preparation, offer-stage support, and protection if the hire does not work out.
+On a contingent search, you are paying for speed of CV submission and the recruiter's existing network of active candidates.
 On an embedded engagement, you are paying for ongoing in-house capacity and the relationship between the recruiter and your hiring managers.
-The mistake is paying retained-search fees for contingent-search work, or vice versa.
+The mistake is paying retained-search fees for contingent-search work, or the reverse.

 Red flags on fee proposals

 Treat the following as red flags.
-Retainer fees that are 100 per cent payable up front with no staged delivery.
-Contingent fees with no replacement guarantee.
-Fee structures pegged purely to a percentage of first-year OTE with no fixed cap, on a senior leadership search.
-Vague engagement letters that do not specify the named consultant, the shortlist commitment, or the timeline.
+A retainer that is fully payable up front with no staged delivery and no protection if the hire leaves early.
+A contingent fee with no replacement guarantee.
+A vague engagement letter that does not specify the named consultant, the shortlist commitment, or the timeline.
 A serious firm of any model will give you a clean engagement letter with specific deliverables and dates.

 How Evara prices its work

-Evara is retained-only, on a two-payment structure.
-A commitment deposit is paid up front to start the search and covers the strategic work (role profiling, market mapping, EVP, attraction pack, adverts).
+Evara works on a two-payment structure.
+A commitment deposit is paid up front to start the search and covers the strategic work: role profiling, market mapping, employer value proposition, attraction pack and adverts.
 A completion fee, set as a percentage of the placed candidate's first-year remuneration, is invoiced on day 60 of employment.
 That sixty-day delay is the guarantee.
 If the candidate leaves inside the window, no completion fee is charged.
-We do not run contingent searches.
-We will quote both deposit and completion fee in writing before any work begins.
+We do not run contingent searches, and we quote both the deposit and the completion fee in writing before any work begins.

 Indicative ranges